tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Fortunately, there are many helpful resources (my favorite being [Safari Books Online](http://www.safaribooksonline.com/)).
 If you can work in a couple of hours a day, you'll be surprised at the progress you can make.

 Some of the principles that are fundamental to programming, like variables, loops, and try-catch statements, will begin to feel second nature, since these techniques are common across almost all programming languages.
-You'll also be equipped with a confidence that you can learn what you need to learn on your own (this is the hallmark of a good education).
+You'll also be equipped with a confidence that you can learn what you need to learn on your own (the hallmark of a good education).

 But in discussions with hiring managers looking to fill contracts for technical writers already familiar with their programming environment, it will be a hard sell to persuade the manager that "you can learn anything."